|

 - Multiple Select - contains 2 to 20 choices (text or image).
 Students select 2 or more correct answers . . . . incorrect choices are greyed-out so students can't re-select them on subsequent tries.
 A sample question is shown to the right.

-- Short Answer (or Fill-in-the-Blank) - if a student enters an incorrect answer, the program will display to the student all the characters at the beginning and end of the answer that they entered correctly.
+- Short Answer and Fill-in-the-Blank - if a student enters an incorrect answer, the program will display to the student all the characters at the beginning and end of the answer that they entered correctly.
 This information gives the student immediate feedback on where they made a mistake.
 This problem type is used extensively for naming compounds in both General and Organic Chemistry.
 In the example shown, SO3, Sulfur trioxide, was incorrectly named Sulfur dioxide . . . . the student receives immediate feedback that the green parts of the answer are correct and the red part is incorrect . . . .
 Sulfur ioxide .

 - Chem21Draw - students draw a structure as the answer.
 The drawing canvas is created with HTML5 and Javascript and sits on the webpage next to the question.
 The incredible structure-specific feedback, drawing (and grading) of mechanism arrows, and the ability to organize a synthesis sequence can be found here.